Inverness Thistle F.C. (2024): History

-The first incarnation of Inverness Thistle was founded in 1885, playing at Kingsmills Park, and competing in the Highland League as a founding member, winning the title 8 times until the club was merged with rivals, Caledonian, in 1994, to form Caledonian Thistle, later Inverness Caledonian Thistle, in order to gain election to the Scottish Football League, and are currently playing in League One, the third tier of Scottish Football.
+The first incarnation of Inverness Thistle was founded in 1885, playing at Kingsmills Park, and competing in the Highland League as a founding member, winning the title 8 times until the club was merged with rivals, Caledonian, in 1994, to form Caledonian Thistle, later Inverness Caledonian Thistle, in order to gain election to the Scottish Football League, and are currently playing in the Scottish Championship, the second tier of Scottish Football.

 The second incarnation came in 2016, where a team used the name in the Inverness and District Amateur Football League before dissolving in 2018.

 On 12 June 2024, discussions were opened between club and North Caledonian FA officials over joining the league for the 2025–26 season, with club officials clarifying that the formation of the side had nothing to do with the financial issues Inverness Caledonian Thistle were going through at the time.
 On 12 June 2025, exactly a year after the news officially broke of the talks opening, it was officially announced that Inverness Thistle were going to compete in the North Caledonian League.

 On 27 July 2025, the club announced that local band, Torridon, would be the main sponsor on their shirts, with the band wearing the club’s kits as they took to the stage at the Belladrum Tartan Heart Festival weeks later.